-A common misconception is that once you unlock your pension, you can never go back to work.
+A common misconception is that you can never return to work once you unlock your pension.
 Many individuals end up going back to work.
-Indeed, as they find they need more cash flow or they are a little bored with all the free hours they have.
+Indeed, they find they need more cash flow or are a little bored with all the free hours they have.

-There is no rule which prevents people over the normal retirement to go back to work as an employee or else become self-employed.
-Nevertheless, once you reach 66, or are receiving the State Pension, you won’t be making PRSI contributions on your income anymore.
+There is no rule preventing people over normal retirement from returning to work as an employee or becoming self-employed.
+Nevertheless, once you reach 66 or receive the State Pension, you won’t be making PRSI contributions on your income anymore.

 Can I have access to all my money?

-Once you are eligible to access your pension in accordance with the rules of your scheme, you can withdraw a maximum of 25% as a tax-free lump sum up to €200K with the next €300k at the lower tax rate of 20%.
-The rest of your money must be put into an Approved Minimum Retirement Fund (AMRF) or Approved Retirement Fund (ARF).
+Once you are eligible to access your pension following the rules of your scheme, you can withdraw a maximum of 25% as a tax-free lump sum up to €200K with the next €300k at the lower tax rate of 20%.
+Your money must be put into an Approved Minimum Retirement Fund (AMRF) or Approved Retirement Fund (ARF).

-As another option, you can purchase an annuity which is a guaranteed income for the rest of your life.
-But usually, annuity rates are very low, therefore, the value of your fund might not increase as much as you’d like.
+As another option, you can purchase an annuity, a guaranteed income for the rest of your life.
+But usually, annuity rates are very low; therefore, the value of your fund might not increase as much as you’d like.

-- If you pick the annuity option, the earlier you retire and take your benefits the lower the annual income is likely to be.
-As it would need to be paid for a longer period of time.
+- If you pick the annuity option, the earlier you retire and take your benefits, the lower the annual income is likely, as it would need to be paid for a longer period.

 - If you take your pension benefits earlier, you may not be able to work in employment related to that particular pension in the future.
 Your employer should be able to tell you more.